 Bring your needle back up in C, right through the middle of the previous stitch, thus splitting it.

-Bring your needle down again in D at a distance of about the size of the previous stitch.
+Bring your needle down again in D to form the next stitch.

 Repeat the process to get a nice continuous line!